huckbit/huckbit.github.io/_posts/2018-08-16- check-keyp-passphrase.md

 tags: [ubuntu, linux, ssh]
 ---

-How can we check the passphrase of a private key?
+How can we check the  private key passphrase?

-Use following command:
+Use the following command:

 ```bash
 ssk-keygen -y